 Shelah's call for Black women?
 Listen to yourself.
 Honor your pain.
 Allow yourself to heal.
 Allow yourself to be connected and feel supported from within.

-If you're starting out on the journey, Shelah recommends finding a therapist that caters to your needs, listening to guide meditations like The Meditation Mixtape by Shelah Marie, and filling yourself with knowledge.
+If you're starting out on the journey, Shelah recommends finding a therapist that caters to your needs, listening to guided meditations like The Meditation Mixtape by Shelah Marie, and filling yourself with knowledge.
 The books that aided her include A Return To Love by Marianne Williamson, Codependent No More by Melody Beattie, Radical Forgiveness by Colin Tipping, and The Four Agreements by Don Miguel Ruiz.

 If she really wanted to focus on healing, Shelah knew that she'd have to be radical in how she invested in her learning and the expectations she set for those she surrounded herself with.
 "My healing was my job, and it still is.
 Everyone in my [tribe] knows this.
 Anyone I can keep around...if they are not actively healing, they will be phased out of [my life.]"